 Patti Doyle holds a Bachelor of Science degree in accounting and mathematics from SUNY College at Brockport and a Master of Science in math education from Medaille College.
 She is New York State certified for math in grades 7 to 12.
 She was the 2013 NISOD (National Institute for Staff and Organizational Development) Excellence Award recipient for teaching excellence.

 Doyle is currently a PhD student at the University at Buffalo majoring in curriculum, instruction and the science of learning with a math education concentration, and is also pursuing an advanced certificate in applied statistical analysis.
 She is an adjunct instructor at the University at Buffalo and the College at Brockport where she teaches all levels of mathematics.
 She is also an instructor for the Gifted Math Program at the University at Buffalo, a program that caters to area high school students.

 Previously, Doyle taught math at Genesee Community College and Monroe Community College.

-Alexandria Porter will earned her EdM in adolescent mathematics education at UB in May.
-She earned her BS in secondary mathematics education with a fifth to sixth grade extension and a minor in Spanish at Buffalo State College.
+Alexandria Porter earned her EdM in adolescent math education from UB and she earned her BS in secondary mathematics education with a fifth to sixth grade extension and a minor in Spanish at Buffalo State College.

-Porter is thrilled at the opportunity to get students excited about math and to explore various concepts through project-based learning.
+Porter is thrilled at the opportunity to get students excited about math, problem solving, and to explore various concepts through project-based learning.

 Colleen Reidy earned her master’s degree in adolescent math education from UB in May.
 Prior to becoming a teacher, she earned her BS in mechanical engineering from the University of Notre Dame (Go Irish!) and interned at four different engineering companies.
 Ms. Reidy has worked as a tutor at Sylvan Learning in Williamsville, and this year worked as a teaching assistant for the UB Gifted Math Program.